 Depression is one of the leading causes of anger.
 When one is suffering from a mental health condition, their hormones, feelings and emotions, and physical health are all affected by it.

-Similarly, a person suffering from depression can have perpetual feelings of sadness, irritation, and anger, all of them which they try to suppress.
-However, suppressing these emotions and failing to express them normally exacerbates the issue and the feelings get bottled up until they manifest themselves in an angry outburst, self-hate, or affecting their physical health.
+Similarly, a person suffering from depression can have perpetual feelings of sadness, irritation, and anger, all of which they try to suppress.
+However, suppressing these emotions and failing to express them normally exacerbates the issue, and the feelings get bottled up until they manifest themselves in an angry outburst, self-hate, or affect their physical health.

 4. Alcohol Use Disorder